 """

-circuit execution.
-This function can be used as a gate-speed specifier for
+quantum circuit execution.
+This method can be used as a gate-speed

 Returns